Microsoft Teams best practices with Jasper Oosterveld, MVP.

 Welcome back to my guide on becoming a Microsoft Teams rockstar!
-Part 1 is wrapped up and we're ready to rock & roll with the next part in this 4-part series.
+Part 1 is all wrapped up, and we're ready to rock and roll with the next part in this 4-part series.

 Are you ready?
 I know I am!

 In the first part of this series, we discussed several different scenarios where Microsoft Teams might be used to enhance collaboration in the workplace.
 For now, let’s focus on how Microsoft Teams can help organize work around a specific project.